Jeimer Candelario Player Props: Nationals vs. Diamondbacks

-The Washington Nationals, including Jeimer Candelario (hitting .243 in his past 10 games, with four doubles, a triple, a home run, six walks and nine RBI), battle starting pitcher Tommy Henry and the Arizona Diamondbacks at Nationals Park, Tuesday at 7:05 PM ET.
+The Washington Nationals, including Jeimer Candelario and his .514 slugging percentage over his past 10 games, battle starting pitcher Zach Davies and the Arizona Diamondbacks at Nationals Park, Wednesday at 7:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Phillies.
+In his most recent game he had a hitless performance (0-for-2) against the Diamondbacks.

 Jeimer Candelario Game Info & Props vs. the Diamondbacks